-As employer solutions lawyers, we can assist if you have any queries relating background checks and processes and systems for ensuring candidate suitability as part of your recruitment risk management.
+As employer solutions lawyers, we can assist if you have any queries relating to background checks and processes and systems for ensuring candidate suitability as part of your recruitment risk management.
 Speak to our experts today for advice.

 Pre employment screening checks FAQs

 Pre employment screening checks are a way for employers to confirm the background of a potential employee, that they satisfy the preconditions of the role and to identify potential risks associated with employing the individual, such as a criminal history or having no UK right to work.

 How long do pre employment checks take UK?

 Processing time can vary by employer, but could usually take up to 4 weeks.